collet/ps5.3-1920/subject/README.md

 Given a list of pre-booked rides in a city and a fleet of self-driving vehicles, assign the rides to vehicles, so that riders get to their destinations on time.

-For every ride that finishes on time (or early), you will earn points proportional to the distance of that ride; plus an additional bonus if the ride also started precisely on time, minus a constant fee and a fee proportional to the distance of that ride.
+For every ride that finishes on time (or early), you will earn a fixed number of points; plus points proportional to the distance of that ride; plus an additional bonus if the ride also started precisely on time.

 ## Problem description